inside.ewu.edu

 Satisfies: the completion of CHEM 162 and CHEM 162L combined counts as one BACR for natural science.

-The course is a survey of organic chemistry for pre-nursing, pre-dental hygiene and allied health science students.
+Survey of organic chemistry for pre-nursing, pre-dental hygiene, and allied health science students.
 Topics include naming, properties and reactions of hydrocarbons, alcohols, ethers, amines and carbonyl compounds.

 CHEM 162L.
 ORGANIC CHEMISTRY LABORATORY FOR THE HEALTH SCIENCES.
 1 Credit.